CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 z_faces(zgrid)
 ```

-A downside of the above grid is that we don't have tight control on the minimum spacing at the surface.
+A downside of the above ais that we don't have tight control on the minimum spacing at the surface.
-To prescribe the surface spacing we need to play around with the scale ``h`` and the number of grid points ``N_z``.
+To prescribe the surface spacing we need to play around with the scale ``h`` and the number of vertical cells ``N_z``.

 ### Stretched ``z`` faces